Privacy Policy

 Billing information.
 If you subscribe to Theima Pro, payment is processed by Stripe.
 We store a Stripe customer ID and subscription ID; we never store card details directly.

 Data you create in the app.
-Saved venues, tour plans, email templates, outreach pipeline status, logged interactions, performance records, reviews, and any contributions you submit (venue suggestions, field updates).
+Saved venues, tour plans, email templates, outreach pipeline status, logged interactions, performance records, reviews, private notes you keep about your industry contacts, and any contributions you submit (venue suggestions, field updates).

 Sent email records.When you send emails through Theima’s Gmail integration, we retain the recipient, subject, body, scheduled send time, and delivery status so you can review your sent queue and audit your outreach history.
 This record is accessible only to you.